biblibre/omeka-s-module-ClassicImporter/README.md

 Usage
 -----

-To use the module, you first need an Omeka (classic) instance of your choice, then you need to create database dump from that.
+To use the module, you first need an Omeka (classic) instance of your choice, then you need to create a database dump from that.
-The module is not made to create the dump, the administrator needs to do it by themself.
+The module is not made to create the dump; the administrator needs to do it themselves.

-The dump then needs to be uploaded to the Omeka-S instance (anywhere Omeka-S can reach).
-The module also is not made to upload the dump.sql file to the Omeka-S instance.
-It needs to be done by an administrator beforehand.

-The media files contained in omeka/files/original must also be uploaded (anywhere Omeka-S can reach) if you want the media to be imported.
+**Step 1 — Create the temporary database**

-Lastly, a MySQL temporary database with a user having permissions on it must be created to import the dump.
+A dedicated MySQL database must be created to receive the Omeka Classic dump.
-Here is what the SQL commands should look like more or less, to be executed as root:
+Here is what the SQL commands should look like, to be executed as root:
 ```bash
 sudo mysql -uroot
 [MySQL] > CREATE USER 'tempdb'@'%' IDENTIFIED BY 'password';